SaifeldeenAdel/ros2/README.md

 gedit ~/.bashrc
 ```

-Type this command at the end of the file
+Add this command at the end of the file

 ```bash
 source ~/ros2_ws/src/install/local_setup.bash